nl-rse/nl-rse.github.io/community.md

 Your institute in the list?
 Join NL-RSE and email info@nl-rse.org.

-### NL-RSE committee
+### NL-RSE Core Team

-The NL-RSE committee currently consists of the following members:
+The NL-RSE core team currently consists of the following members:

-Ben, Jason, Lode, Mateusz, Niels, Rob, Tom
+James Meakin, Radboud UMC
+Susan Branchett, TU Delft
+Vahid Garousi, Wageningen University & Research Mateusz Kuzak, Dutch Techcentre for Life Sciences Maria Cruz, TU Delft
+Niels Drost, Netherlands eScience Center
+Ben van Werkhoven, Netherlands eScience Center

-If you would like to get involved actively please send an email to info@nl-rse.org.
+If you would also like to get involved actively within NL-RSE, please send an email to info@nl-rse.org.